 However, I find on closer inspection it's not as bad as it seems.
 Often the main fashion trends stay the same for a few seasons in a row with minor trends coming and going more quickly.
 And with the more frequent changes older styles come back into fashion again more quickly!

 The good news is that today's fashion trends combine into many 'looks'.
 And there are a number of styles for each style trend, for example when the latest pant style is skinny leg, wide, straight legs have also been in vogue.
 So it's usually possible to find at least one look that suits your body shape and your style personality.

 It can be confusing (and expensive) hitting the shops at the start of a new season without a plan.
-Even though I know better I still make this mistake occasionally.
-Then I’ll likely end up with items that are too similar to what I already have.
+If you do you may well end up with items that are too similar to what you already have, or that don't go with anything else.
 Shopping is more productive, more fun and costs less when you have a plan that you (largely) follow.
-At the start of a new season it’s a good idea to...
+At the start of a new season it's a good idea to...

 If you really like a particular fashion trend but it really isn't the most flattering look for you it helps if you can understand what it is about the style that isn't working.
 After all, when we buy clothing off-the-rack we probably will have to make some compromise.
 What's not working, is it...